samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ## Understanding Photokit's Main Objects

 Before we proceed to actually fetching photos and videos.
 It's important you get a quick overview of the main objects we will be working with.
-When working with PhotoKit, you'll be dealing alot with these 3 objects:
+When working with PhotoKit, we'll be dealing alot with these 3 objects:

 <details>
   <summary> PHAssets </summary>